frohlfing/laravel-auth/README.md

 Download this package by running the following command:

-    composer require frohlfing/laravel-auth:1.0.*@dev
+    composer require frohlfing/laravel-auth:1.56.*@dev

-Publish the assets:
+Override the `User` model:

+    php artisan vendor:publish --provider="FRohlfing\Auth\AuthServiceProvider" --tag=models

+Copy the configuration file to `config/auth.php`:

-    php artisan vendor:publish --provider="FRohlfing\Auth\AuthServiceProvider" --tag=public
+    php artisan vendor:publish --provider="FRohlfing\Auth\AuthServiceProvider" --tag=config

+Set the authentication key in the configuration file, then run the database migration:

+    php artisan migrate

 ## Customize

-### Configuration

-This will add the file `config/auth.php`, where you can configure this package:

-    php artisan vendor:publish --provider="FRohlfing\Auth\AuthServiceProvider" --tag=config

 ### Views

-If you want to change the views of the package, they must also be published.
+If you want to change the views of the package, they must be published.
 The views are then placed in `resources/views/vendor/auth`.

     php artisan vendor:publish --provider="FRohlfing\Auth\AuthServiceProvider" --tag=views